hazelcast/hazelcast-commandline-client/README.md

-# Hazelcast CLC (Command Line Client)
+# Hazelcast CLC

 ## Installation

-There are three ways you can install the command line client:
+There are three ways you can install CLC:

 * Using [Brew](https://brew.sh) (Linux, MacOS)
 * Using script installation (Linux, MacOS)